GabrieleRomeo/ES6-Professional-starter-kit/README.md

 This repository provides a full development & build workflow for your next **vanilla ES6 Javascript** project.

-The primary goal of this project is to allow a rapid kick-start your development process by trying to avoid the tedious task of installing tons of libraries along with the following configurations.
-Moreover, it helps to maintain a professional workflow.
+The primary goal of this project is to allow a rapid kick-start of your development process by trying to avoid the tedious task of installing tons of libraries along with the following configurations.
+Moreover, it helps to maintain a professional workflow during development.

-The default assets under the `src` , `public` folders are to be considered as examples file.
+**Note**: Default assets as the `src` , `public`, and `__test__`  folders are to be considered as examples.